All Episodes

 As the old civil rights adage goes, no justice, no peace.

-When we're unwilling to call out the global human rights organization, what global human rights organizations have called an apartheid regime of occupation that has been violating international agreements year after year and killing thousands of innocent civilians over decades, we are lying to our children.
+When we are unwilling to call out the global human rights organization, what global human rights organizations have called an apartheid regime of occupation that has been violating international agreements year after year and killing thousands of innocent civilians over decades, we are lying to our children.

 When we don't give space to hear the Palestinian narrative, we buy into a rhetoric that negates not only the humanness of Palestinians, but justifies the indiscriminate retaliation against the population.

-When teachers are written up for teaching the full context, warned that they might it might threaten their position or are reprimanded for sharing a get to know me board with a Palestinian flag on it, then we allow only the occupiers' narrative to exist.
+When teachers are written up for teaching the full context, warned that it might threaten their position or are reprimanded for sharing a get-to-know-me board with a Palestinian flag on it, then we allow only the occupier's narrative to exist.

 Hamas has shifted the balance of power.